janda354311/TiktokBot/README.md

 # Note
 Use RDP to get tons of views or fans (run 24/7)
-If you are using Chrome ver 84, you don't need to download chromedriver again (won't cause error).
-But, if you are not using Chrome ver 87, then download the right version like your Chrome version.
-Download here
 If you encounter 502 error, please don't make a new issues.

 # donasi